Did you know?

 For the North Island kōkako, there has been a significant decline over the last 20 years.
 Management is reversing that trend in many areas now to the point that the kokako has been reclassified from Threatened to At Risk: Recovering.

 Predation at nests – mainly by ship rats and possums, and occasionally stoats – is the primary cause of North Island kōkako declines.
 Female kōkako are particularly at risk of predation as they do all the incubation and brooding throughout a 50-day nesting period.
 Years of such predation have resulted in populations that are predominantly male and with consequent low productivity rates.

 Four day old North Island kōkako chick

-In the mid 1990s DOC and the Auckland Regional Council started a joint project to protect the remaining population of 21 North Island kōkako in the Hunua Ranges (2,800 survive throughout New Zealand).
+In the mid 1990s DOC and the Auckland Regional Council started a joint project to protect the population of 21 North Island kōkako in the Hunua Ranges.

-Good husbandry of existing populations and restoration of kōkako to parts of their former range are key features of this plan.
+Good husbandry including genetic management of existing populations, and restoration of kōkako to parts of their former range are key features of this plan.

 North Island kōkako recovery plan 1999-2009 (PDF, 2,196K)

 Our research focuses on increasing knowledge of the species to improve management efficiency to ensure long-term kōkako survival.